 3. Review Article

 A survey, evaluation and critical interpretation of recent research, data, and concepts in the field of fisheries or marine sciences.
 A review article is only submitted based on an invitation by Editor-in-Chief.
 This article should be typed within more than 15 pages or minimum 7000 words (including figures and tables).

 Authors must use the Microsoft Word template to prepare their manuscript.
 Using the template file will substantially shorten the time to complete copy-editing and publication of accepted manuscripts.
 The total amount of data for all files must not exceed 120 MB.
 If this is a problem, please contact the editorial office email@example.com.
 Accepted file formats are:

 - Microsoft Word: Manuscripts prepared in Microsoft Word must be converted into a single file before submission.
-When preparing manuscripts in Microsoft Word, the JIPK Microsoft Word template file must be used.
 Please insert your graphics (schemes, figures, etc.) in the main text after references.

 - Supplementary files: May be any format, but it is recommended that you use common, non-proprietary formats where possible (see below for further details).

 - Assemble manuscripts in this order: title page, abstract page, text, references, tables, figure captions.
 Tables may be included at the end of the article file or may be submitted as separate files.
 Figures should not be embedded in the article file and should be submitted separately.

 - Authors are strongly encouraged to submit a word processing file in either Word or plain text format.

 - Figures/images should be in EPS or TIFF (preferred) formats, and tables should be in Excel or Word formats.

 - Word count is extremely important.
 (See limits for article types above.)